UweGerdes/frontend-development/docker-gulp.md

 Stop `gulp watch` with CTRL-C and exit the container with CTRL-D.

-Restart and attach to the container (just hit RETURN to get a prompt):
+If you started gulp-frontend without --rm you may restart and attach to the container (just hit RETURN to get a prompt):

 ```bash
 $ docker start --attach -i gulp-frontend